Anomalous Floquet Insulators: Numerics: existence of AFI phase

 In Fig.~\ref{fig:TimeEvolution}c, we show the eigenvalues of $\rho^{(1)}_R$ after a long time evolution, for both the droplet and edge initializations.
 The initial states in both cases are four-particle Slater determinants.
 The corresponding one-body density matrices on regions containing all particles would have four unit eigenvalues, with the rest being equal to zero.
 For the droplet initialization we choose the region $R$ to be the entire 9$\times$8 lattice; we see that four eigenvalues remain close to one, with only weak correlations among other ``natural orbitals.''
 This is a signature of localization~\cite{BeraPRL15}.
 For the edge initialization we show the spectra of $\rho^{(1)}_R$ evaluated on a one-site-wide strip running around the perimeter of the system, and on the whole lattice.
 For both we find a long plateau of nearly equal eigenvalues signifying thermalization on the edge.
+In Appendix~\ref{app:DynamicsNearAnEdge}, we provide additional numerical data for long-time trends in the evolution of the density profile near the edge.